 Perhaps most important is how embedded our social responsibility activities are in our region.
 These include our award-winning School Governor Initiative, where our staff and alumni are encouraged to help govern in local state schools.
 We are also a major partner in The Works, which has helped more than 4,000 local people into work, including many long-term unemployed.
 We have many other interactions with our local communities.

 We have consciously tried to make our campus more open and welcoming to our neighbours.
 As one councillor put it to me in a public meeting: “Ten years ago the University was like the Vatican – impenetrable.
 Now we feel welcome.”
-We have opened up walkways from west to east across our campus (which was just not possible in the past), developed more green spaces including the already very popular Brunswick Park, and last year welcomed 1.3 million visitors into our public places (Manchester Museum, the Whitworth, The John Rylands Library and Jodrell Bank Discovery Centre).
+We have opened up walkways from west to east across our campus (which was just not possible in the past), developed more green spaces including the already very popular Brunswick Park, and last year welcomed 1.3 million visitors into our public places (Manchester Museum, the Whitworth, the John Rylands Research Institute and Library and Jodrell Bank Discovery Centre).
 We also have many events that are open to our neighbours, such as our annual Community Festival.

 Our close partnerships rely on some significant commitments and contributions.
 We work very closely with the GM Combined Authority (GMCA) and Manchester City Council on a whole range of issues, from the local industrial strategy to helping to improve educational attainment.
 I am a member of the GM Local Enterprise Partnership, serve on the board of Heath Innovation Manchester and chair Corridor Manchester (representing partners around the Oxford Road corridor), while many other staff perform key roles in our region.
 We have regular meetings between senior University staff and GMCA leaders, and I meet frequently with our elected mayor, Andy Burnham, and the leaders of the GMCA and the city council.